 With that being said, let’s push forward in order to capture exactly what has been going on with ecommerce, and tease out the trends that we’ve been witnessing in the last few weeks — which seem to have lasted half a lifetime!

 The branding company WITHIN has been monitoring trends that have been emerging during this era of coronavirus and lockdown.
 They’ve asked their clients for samples of data to crunch and visualize their findings.
 By tracking year-to-year trends from a collection of data points, such as ecommerce revenue, conversion rate, and ad expenditure.
-And there are some intriguing trends that have occured.
+And there are some intriguing trends that have occurred.

 It’s been a poor time for expensive brands.
 For companies dealing in luxurious goods, the pandemic has meant a consistent loss of revenue before finally getting its head above water after the 9th of April, hitting a peak on the 16th of April, with a 100% increase in revenue year-on-year.
 Yet for almost the entirety of March, luxury brands made only losses.